martinbudden/MaybeCube/MC350/readme.md

 ![Face_Top_Stage_1_assembly](assemblies/Face_Top_Stage_1_assembly.png)

 1. Bolt the **Wiring_Guide** to the rear extrusion.
 2. Screw the bolts into the ends of the front and rear extrusions.
+Note that the top bolts on the front and rear extensions are shorter then the other bolts, this is so they do not block access to the hidden bolts on the left and right extrusions during assembly.
 3. Insert the t-nuts for the **Handle** into the extrusions.
 4. Insert the t-nuts for the **Top_Corner_Piece**s into the extrusions.
 5. Bolt the front and rear extrusions to the side extrusions, leaving the bolts slightly loose.